taranluca/hangman30/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 ### 2. Installation Intructions
+Download Taran_Luca_Hangman
+Run file in CLI to play

 ### 3. Usage Instructions
+The game asks the user to select a letter.
+This should be a single character either upper or lower case.
+The user has 5 lives to guess the word on the screen for each incorrect, lives will decrease by 1.
+Guessing the correct characters (in any order) before losing all your lives results in a win.

 ### 4. Project File Structure